Michael-Perry-1999/customer-engagement-platform/README.md

 ### Incremental Processing

-The pipeline is designed with incremental ingestion patterns to support scalable processing of new event data.
+The pipeline is designed with incremental ingestion patterns to support scalable processing of new customer event data.

 ### Deduplication Logic